sadeq220/docs/smalltalk/README.md

 Every object in the Smalltalk-80 system is an instance of a class.
 An object's private properties are a set of `instance variables` that make up its private memory and a set of `methods` that describe how to carry out its operations.
 Each method in a class tells how to perform the operation requested by a particular type of message.
+> design view: Instance variables represent the current state of an object.

 The `primitive methods` are built into the virtual machine and cannot be changed by the Smalltalk-80 programmer.
 Primitive methods allow the underlying hardware and virtual machine structures to be accessed.
 ```smalltalk